 NO Bitcoins are accepted.
 That’s quite disappointing.
 Hopefully, the provider will add this option soon.

-While writing this review, I learned that the VPN offers 30-day money-back guarantee.
-So if you are not satisfied with the level of service, you can claim an Avast VPN refund within 30 days.
+While writing the Avast Secureline VPN review Spain, I learned that the VPN offers 30-day money-back guarantee.
+So if you are not satisfied with the level of service, you can claim an Avast VPN refund within 30 days in Spain.

 A good refund policy refund window, in addition to the 7-day free trial, make this VPN more accessible to new users.